back-jond1992/Coding-basics./BasicJavaScript.md

 -In JavaScript, String values are immutable, which means that they cannot be altered once created.

 -In order to get the last letter of a string, you can subtract one from the string's length.
 For example [.length - 1].
 This principle can be be used the second to last[.length - 2], third to last [.length - 3] and so on.

+-Array variables allow you to store multiple pieces of data in one place.
+Array variables start and end with '[  ]'. (**You can also have an array within an array. '[ [  ], [  ] ]').

+-Array data can data can be accessed using indexes ([ ]).

+-Unlike strings, arrays can be changed freely.